fastoch/Zustand-/TUTO.md

 check the `logCount` function in the `App.tsx` component

 We can access the store in any function using `getState()`
 This is very useful to declare functions outside of a component.

----
-@14/19
+It's also possible to update the state outside of a component, using the `setState()` function.